squidfunk/mkdocs-material/docs/getting-started.md

 #### Site search

-> Default: `en`
+> Default: best match for given theme language, automatically set

 Site search is implemented using [lunr.js][17], which includes stemmers for the English language by default, while stemmers for other languages are included with [lunr-languages][18], both of which are integrated with this theme.
-Support for other languages and even multilingual search can be activated in your project's `mkdocs.yml`:
+Material selects the matching (or best-matching) stemmer for the given theme language.
+Multilingual search can be activated in your project's `mkdocs.yml` by explicitly defining the search language(s):

 ``` yaml
 extra:
   search:
     language: 'en, de, ru'
 ```

-All defined languages are used only for stemming.
-This will automatically load the stemmers for the specified languages and set them up with site search.

 At the time of writing, the following languages are supported: English `en`, French `fr`, German `de`, Spanish `es`, Italian `it`, Dutch `du`, Danish `da`,